 Studies have shown that 97 percent of consumers search for local businesses online.
 During this process, they stumble upon reviews.
 These comments and ratings help consumer’s form an opinion on a company.

-Business and product reviews are not only very visible; consumers trust what they read.
+practice and product reviews are not only very visible; consumers trust what they read.
 Trust and reputation go together like peanut butter and jelly.
 Online reviews are trusted sources, just as much as a recommendation by a close friend.
 Up to 67 percent of consumers make purchase decisions based on reviews.

 When a consumer types in a query and views the search engine results page (SERP) it shapes their opinion about the company.
-If the viewer spots a negative review in the SERP, that business can expect to lose just under 22 percent of its customers.
+If the viewer spots a negative review in the SERP, that business can expect to lose just under 22 percent of its patients.
 Additional negative reviews can have a devastating impact:

 The most important site is Google My Business, this is the hot spot for boosting your local business reputation.
 Google is the leading site for reviews because it is the most visible.

 You need high visibility in a search engine when building your business reputation.
-When a customer does a search, what pops up first is the biggest influencer.
+When a patient does a search, what pops up first is the biggest influencer.
 Our minds rely on the first piece of data that gets put forth; we think what we see first.